Substance abuse counselor jobs in Roseville, CA - 837 jobs

 Supports individual service plans for each client.

-Maintains all client records and completes required documentation and data entry according to program standards, including progress notes, activity reports, and logs etc.
+Maintains all client records and completes required documentation and data entry according to program standards including progress notes, activity reports, and logs, etc.

-Meets regularly with clients at Turning Point sites or in the field, at job sites, homes, board and care facilities, skilled nursing facilities, and other appropriate sites.
+Meets regularly with clients at Turning Point sites or in the field, at job sites, homes, board and care facilities, skilled nursing facilities and other appropriate sites.

 Coaches clients in developing age-appropriate social skills, money management, personal hygiene, and job readiness.

-Assists in establishing the client's eligibility for Medi-Cal or other benefits and advocates for continuation of benefits when appropriate.
+Assists in establishing client's eligibility for Medi-Cal or other benefits and advocates for continuation of benefits when appropriate.

 Develops financial management plans for clients who receive Representative Payee Services and authorizes appropriate expenditures.